intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 5. Open DevTools and check computed styles on focused element:
    - `scroll-margin: 4px` should be present
    - `z-index` on headers/footers should be 1000
-6. On a deployed non-local host, Tab to the header button labelled "Open accessibility options"
+6. On a deployed non-local host, verify accessWidget's floating trigger remains visible and opens the widget
-7. **VERIFY**: Enter and Space open accessWidget and the button remains visible with support, notification, and profile controls
-8. Navigate to Messages and select a writable chat room
+7. Navigate to Messages and select a writable chat room
-9. **VERIFY**: Attach and Send remain visible and clickable at 2048x1048, 1366x768, 1024x768, and 390x844
+8. **VERIFY**: Attach and Send remain visible and clickable at 2048x1048, 1366x768, 1024x768, and 390x844
-10. **VERIFY**: If accessiBe overrides `hideTrigger`, the remaining floating trigger does not obscure the chat action row
+9. **VERIFY**: The floating trigger does not obscure the chat action row

 #### 6. Text Spacing Support (WCAG 1.4.12)
 **Fixed in:** `global.scss`